Gepetto/robotpkg/README.txt

     dependencies of packages defined in the set.
 If set to 'yes', only package strictly defined in sets are considered.
 If set to 'no', dependencies of packages listed in sets are added to their respective sets.
 Default: no.

+Each of these variables can be defined on a per-collection basis, by adding the .<name> suffix to the variable name, where <name> is the name of the collection to be configured.

 2.4.3  Package specific configuration variables